-Remuneration of the directors
+Remuneration of the board of directors

-Recommendation 39 - Remuneration and other benefits of the directors
+Recommendation 41 - Remuneration and other benefits of the directors

-The company shall describe the remuneration and other financial benefits of the directors for the financial period.
+The company shall disclose the remuneration and other financial benefits of the directors for the financial period.

-The company shall describe any financial benefits of the chairman of the board and the directors pertaining to their employment relationship or service contract, if applicable, in accordance with recommendation 44.
+The company shall disclose any financial benefits of the chairman of the board and the directors pertaining to their employment relationship or service contract, if applicable, in accordance with recommendation 46.

-The company shall describe the remuneration and other financial benefits of each director for board and committee work and other duties, if any, for the financial period.
-If the chairman of the board or a director has an employment relationship or service contract with the company (executive chairman; executive director) or acts as advisor of the company, the company shall describe the salaries and fees as well as other financial benefits paid for this duty during the financial period.
+The company shall disclose the remuneration and other financial benefits of each director for board and committee work as well as other duties, if any, for the financial period.
+If the chairman of the board or a director has an employment relationship or service contract with the company (executive chairman; executive director) or acts as advisor of the company, the company shall disclose the salaries and fees as well as other financial benefits paid for this duty during the financial period.

-The payments by all companies belonging to the same group as the company are included in the salaries, fees and other financial benefits.
+The payments by all companies belonging to the same group as the company are included in the remuneration and other financial benefits.

 The information on the remuneration and benefits of the directors permits the shareholders to evaluate the amount of remuneration in relation to the contribution of the board to the achievement of the company goals.
-Open communication will also facilitate comparison of the remuneration and other benefits paid by different companies.
+Open communication also facilitates comparison with the remuneration and other benefits paid by different companies.

-Recommendation 40 - Payment of the remuneration of the directors in shares
+Recommendation 42 - Payment of the remuneration of the directors in shares

-The remuneration for board and committee work or part of the remuneration may be paid in the form of company shares.
+Remuneration for board and committee work or part of the remuneration may be paid in the form of company shares.